IUREDCap/redcap-etl-module/dependencies/iu-redcap/redcap-etl/docs/UserGuide.md

 #### Label Views

-For each table that has at least one multiple-choice field, REDCap-ETL will generate a corresponding view that has labels, instead of values, for the multiple choice fields.
+*(Deprecated)* For each table that has at least one multiple-choice field, REDCap-ETL will generate a corresponding view that has labels, instead of values, for the multiple choice fields.
 The name of the view will be the same as the name of the table with the value of the label_view_suffix property appended to it.

+Originally, REDCap-ETL only generated multiple-choice values in the database tables, but now it also generates multiple choice labels, so the label views feature has been deprecated, and the current plan is to remove this feature in a future release of REDCap-ETL.

+The label views feature has now been turned off by default.
+If you want to turn it on, set the following property in your REDCap-ETL configuration file:

+    label_views = 1

+If you want to turn off the new label fields, set the following property in your configuration file:

+    label_field_suffix = ""

 #### System-Generated Database Tables